 “There’s definitely a tension,” she said.
 “And it’s also what people feel comfortable with.
 There might be some data that some people have no issue sharing and others want to keep it quite close.”

-Be transparent how you’ll use data and share that, Jennifer said.
+Be transparent about how you’ll use data and share that, Jennifer said.

-“With personalization there’s a lot of opportunity but there’s also a great responsibility,” she said.
+“With personalization, there’s a lot of opportunities but there’s also a great responsibility,” she said.
 “The best thing is that we can just be transparent in what we are doing and what safeguards we have in place.”

 How can consumer insights help brands adjust to new trends?